HOW “PROVING” ONE OF DARWIN’S THEORIES ACTUALLY DISCREDITS THE THEORY

 One of Darwin’s Evolutionary Theories Has Been Proved by Scientists: ‘We Are Standing on the Shoulders of Giants’ (Newsweek)

-According to Phys Org, “Scientists have proved one of Charles Darwin’s theories of evolution for the first time—nearly 140 years after his death,” while the ITV reports that “Scientists have proved one of Charles Darwin’s theories of evolution – survival of the fittest – for the first time” and Newsweek proclaims that “More than 160 years after Charles Darwin wrote On the Origin of Species, scientists say they have proved one of his theories right.”
+According to Phys Org, “Scientists have proved one of Charles Darwin’s theories of evolution for the first time—nearly 140 years after his death,” while the ITV reports that “Scientists have proved one of Charles Darwin’s theories of evolution – survival of the fittest – for the first time” and Newsweek proclaims that

 The theory that was supposedly proven is Darwin’s supposition that a genus with more species would present more varieties among them than a genus with fewer species.
 In itself, this is a trivial statement, akin to saying that a family with many children will have more grandchildren with varieties among them than families with few children; it is simple common sense.
 There is nothing to see here.